octoenergy/public-conventions/python.md

 being explicitly controlled using a tool like [freezegun](https://github.com/spulec/freezegun).

-This guards against a whole class of date-related test bugs which often manifest themselves if your test-suite runs in the hours before or after mignight.
+This guards against a whole class of date-related test bugs which often manifest themselves if your test-suite runs in the hours before or after midnight.
 Typically these are caused by DST-offsets where a datetime in UTC has a different date to one in the local timezone.